 Nano Retina, which is located in Herzeliya Israel, has set out on an ambitious quest to restore sight to the blind.
 Nano Retina’s ingenious solution includes all the necessary functionality of a retinal prosthesis on one tiny implant, i.e. image reception and transformation to neural stimulation with the required energy and control utilities, and has a footprint 100 times smaller than alternatives.

-By delivering 576 pixels in the first generation product, blind patients will not only regain their independence, but will even be able to enjoy watching TV.
-The implant is powered by means of a unique infrared energy technique, and implantation is a simple 30-minute procedure involving local anesthesia, after which the natural eye’s own mechanisms, including eye movement, are used again.
+By delivering a higher number of active electrodes, closely spaced to each other to provide a higher resolution image, blind patients will not only regain their independence, but will even be able to enjoy watching TV.
+The implant is powered by means of a unique infrared energy technique, and implantation is a minimally invasive, less than a 60 minute procedure, involving local anesthesia, after which the natural eye’s own mechanisms, including eye movement, are used again.

 2. There are several different retinal implants being researched to benefit those with vision loss due to macular degeneration.
 How does the bio-retina work and how is it different from other retinal implants?